svyat-r/temp1/README.md

 All configs stored in env file for easier running service under container with passing configs to it.

+If no microservice is used, than do not see reasons to build complex structures (classes)

 ## Installation

 1. Copy .env.example to .env